 Play in the Sand

 Get to the beach or create a sandbox in your yard.
-It is amazing what can come about from a plastic container and a scoop.
-The more props the better.
-Add some plastic molds and cups as well as dump trucks that can move around in the sand.
+What can come about from a plastic container and a scoop is incredible.
+The more props, the better.
+Add some plastic molds, cups, and dump trucks that can move around in the sand.

 Have a Scavenger Hunt

 This is going to provide hours of fun!
-Create a list of things that you have around the house, then hide these items around the yard and in the area.
-If your toddler is not reading yet, then draw a photo and help them to cross off each item as they find them.
+Create a list of things you have around the house, then hide these items around the yard and in the area.
+If your toddler is not reading, draw a photo and help them cross off each item as they find them.
 Many toddlers love this activity.

 Create a Fun Obstacle Course